 And finally, Las Vegas.
-Often called “the grown-up's Disneyland” it’s one of the cities with the most touristic visits of America, and around 95%+ is composed of adults.
+Often called “the grown-up's Disneyland” it’s one of the cities with the most touristic visits to America, and around 95%+ is composed of adults.
 So, it’s like the Airbnb of dating, if you think about it.
 Probably one of the best places to meet people (if not the best) considering it was built as a resort city, but, considering all the other variables, we put it as the last of the best cities for singles.
 Las Vegas Real Estate Agents will bet you’ll change your mind once you move there, learn the city’s tricks and feel Las Vegas as a resident and not a tourist, but looking at hard numbers it just seems it can be more expensive compared with the other cities – especially if you decide to gamble and lose it all – and it’s not diverse in the sense that the city lives and breathe by its monothematic proposal of hedonism; networking around that can get tiring even for singles.
 But for a short-term lease of 6 months?
 It can be the best!

 So, these were our best cities for singles.
 What are your thoughts as real estate agents?
 And as a single person (for the ones among us that are)?
 Was Boston a surprise?
 Do you agree with Miami as our top city?
 Are you still mad about New York being out?
 Which other cities could and should be added to this list?
 Make your points, real estate agents!
 Tell us in the comments; it will be a great opportunity for other single real estate agents to mingle and network.
 The first round of drinks is on us!